kubernetes-retired/service-catalog/docs/proposals/default-service-plans.md

 * [Override a Class or Plan](#override-the-broker-defaults)
 * [Service Class Discovery](#service-class-discovery)

-### Default Plans by Service Type
+### Default Plans by Class
-An operator can mark a plan as the default for a particular service type, allowing users to provision specifying only the service type.
+An operator can mark a plan as the default for its class, allowing users to provision specifying only the class.

-* Add the ServiceType field to service classes, plans, instances and bindings.
-* Output the service type in `svcat get` and `svcat describe`.
 * Indicate default service plans in `svcat get` with an `*` after the service type, e.g. `redis*`.
 * Add a default: true/false field to `svcat describe` for service plans.
 * Resolve the default during service instance reconciliation when no plan is specified.